Helene Gannon and Harold Garner v. Tim Taris

 Potomac assisted living home shut down

-Alligations include improper use of restraints, tape over mouths; police investigating elder abuse
+Allegations include improper use of restraints, tape over mouths; police

 Verdict for Maryland Uniform Trade Secrets Act ("MUSTA") and